jundalisay/superb/content/en/research/sarkar/idea/chapter-08.md

 The complexity of the physical curvature increases.
 Yet it is very near the point of its descent.
 The mental body is much more subtle and can by sádhaná, or spiritual practice, trespass and counteract the force of Avidyámáyá and proceed forth to come under the influence of Vidyámáyá, the force of Cosmic attraction.
 Mental liberation, or mukti, is possible this way.

-Mokśa is non-qualified liberation.
+Moksa is non-qualified liberation.
 It is only possible if the mental body, starting from the crudest mental subjectivity of the physical body, can, by any force, retrace against the singular positive force emanating due to the thought-projection of the Macrocosm.

 This force against the singular positive force must be a negative one.